How To Use A Floor Nailer in 7 Easy Steps

 Both tools can be very effective, but there are some key differences that you should be aware of.

 Nailers use small nails to secure materials in place, while staple guns use staples.
-While Staples are generally much wider than nails, so they provide more surface area for holding the material in place.
+Staples are generally much wider than nails, so they provide more surface area for holding the material in place.

 However, they can also be more difficult to remove if you need to make any adjustments.